Redshirts (Italy): Background

 Garibaldi remained a local hero among European immigrants back in the city.
 The "Garibaldi Guard" (39th New York State Volunteers) fought in the American Civil War from 1861 to 1865.
 As part of their uniform, all enlisted men wore red woollen "Garibaldi Shirts".
 The New York Tribune sized them up:

 The officers of the Guard are men who have held important commands in the Hungarian, Italian, and German revolutionary armies.
 Many of them were in the Sardinian and French armies in the Crimea and in Algeria.

 A woman's fashion, the Garibaldi shirt, was begun in 1860 by Empress Eugénie in France, and the blousy style remained popular for some years and eventually turned into the Victorian shirt waist and modern woman's blouse.
 Garibaldi's son, Ricciotti Garibaldi, later led Redshirt volunteer troops that fought with the Hellenic Army in the Greco-Turkish War in 1897 and the First Balkan War in 1912–13.

 Legacy

 Nottingham Forest have worn red shirts since the club's formation in 1865, as tribute to the Garibaldi Redshirts and their leader.

+In Ferenc Molnár's 1906 youth novel The Paul Street Boys one of the rivaling group of children are called the redshirts and their leader, Áts Feri is described as "Garibaldiesque" at one point.